admin-dashboards/react-dashboards/README.md

 ## [React Dashboard Now UI](https://www.creative-tim.com/product/now-ui-dashboard-react?AFFILIATE=128200)

-Now UI Dashboard React is an admin dashboard template designed by Invision and coded by Creative Tim.
+Now UI **[React Dashboard](https://dev.to/sm0ke/react-dashboards-open-source-apps-1c7j)** is an admin dashboard template designed by Invision and coded by Creative Tim.
 It is built on top of Reactstrap, using Now UI Dashboard and it is fully responsive.
 It comes with a big collections of elements that will offer you multiple possibilities to create the app that best fits your needs.
 It can be used to create admin panels, project management systems, web applications backend, CMS or CRM.

 ### Dashboard links